 In this parable, Jesus describes Himself as the true vine, and God the Father as the gardener.
 Those who are His disciples are the branches.
-The branches, spread away from each other, to find their own space to flourish.
-But the branches all must remain connected to the vine, which is rooted in the ground and is their life support.
+The branches, spread away from each other to find their own space to flourish.
+But the branches all must remain connected to the vine, which is rooted in the ground and their life support.

 The fruit represents the developing of our Christian character, and service, as we abide in Christ.
 It is not achieved by merely applying moral discipline, or following a code of rules.
 We have liberty and freedom in Christ Jesus, and the discernment to know what is beneficial to strengthening our faith.
 Spiritual fruit is produced by co-working with the Holy Spirit, and being willing to submit to the Lord.